 Guardiola is aiming to replicate predecessor Jupp Heynckes, who won the Bundesliga, Champions League and DFB-Pokal during his final season at the club.

-With Bayern leading the Bundesliga and having secured Champions League qualification as Group D winner, Guardiola has enjoyed a successful start to his debut campaign at the Allianz Arena, but the former Barcelona boss claims his side can still look to improve.
+With Bayern leading the Bundesliga and having secured Champions League qualification as Group D winners, Guardiola has enjoyed a successful start to his debut campaign at the Allianz Arena, but the former Barcelona boss claims his side can still look to improve.

 "We are not the best team in Europe," he said.
 "The last year was incredible, the club earned Jupp lots and lots of praise.
 This year we do not deserve the praise.